anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Pledge - Registrar - enrollment status telemetry

-The enrollment status telemetry is performed as specified in {{RFC8995}}
+The enrollment status telemetry is performed as specified in {{RFC8995}}.
-although in BRSKI this is described as part of the enrollment phase.
+In BRSKI this is described as part of the enrollment phase, but due to the generalization on the enrollment protocol described in this document it fits better as a separate step here.

 ### Addressing scheme enhancements {#addressing}